mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 1. Upgrade the core addons
 1. Upgrade the Kubernetes version

 Run all three steps on the management cluster (Kommander cluster) first.
 Then, run the second and third steps on additional managed clusters (Konvoy clusters), one cluster at a time using the KUBECONFIG configured for each cluster.
-If an AMI was specified when initially creating a cluster, you must build a new one with [Konvoy Image Builder][KIB] and pass it with `--ami.`

 <p class="message--note"><strong>NOTE:</strong> For pre-provisioned air-gapped environments, you must run <code>konvoy-image upload artifacts</code>.</p>